QuantEcon/lecture-source-py/source/rst/amss3.rst

 present value of the mean effective government **surplus**.

-**Typo alert**: there is a sign error in equation (46) of :cite:`BEGS1` --the left side should be multiplied by :math:`-1`
+**Typo alert**: there is a sign error in equation (46) of :cite:`BEGS1` --the left side should be multiplied by :math:`-1`.

-  *  We have made this correction in the above equation
+  *  We have made this correction in the above equation.

 For a given :math:`{\mathcal B}`, let a :math:`\tau` that solves the above equation be called :math:`\tau(\mathcal B)`.